Short Bio – 275 words | PDF version

 - William and Flora Hewlett Foundation 50 Arts Commissions (for Today It Rains; Opera Parallèle), 2017

-- Opera For All Voices Commissioning Grant (for Postville; Santa Fe and San Francisco Operas, leading a consortium including Lyric Opera of Kansas City, Minnesota Opera, Opera Theatre of Saint Louis, Sarasota Opera, and Seattle Opera), 2017
+- Hometown to the World (Santa Fe and San Francisco Operas, leading a consortium including Lyric Opera of Kansas City, Minnesota Opera, Opera Theatre of Saint Louis, Sarasota Opera, and Seattle Opera), 2017

 - Opera America Commissioning Grant (for Today It Rains; Opera Parallèle), 2017